Knowledge Skills are those which represent accumulated facts and information, which amalgamate into an overall understanding with the subject matter.

-Using the Streetwise Downtime action, the spy may learn the current activities of their target, the specific Downtime Action that that character took, where their Housing is, their Position in the city, and the identities of any Wards or Retainers that they may have.
+Using the Streetwise Downtime action, the spy may learn the current activities of their target, the specific Downtime Action that that character took, where their Housing is, their Position in the city, and the identities of any Wards that they may have.

 Additionally, during Events, the spy may also attempt to track down or get in contact with local individuals they believe to be within the city by being aware of their habits, schedules, and frequented locations.
 Doing so requires the character’s name, or at least their public alias.